Arycodezz/Weather/README.md

-This project is a basic frontend one where I use an API to display weather of different cities/
+This project is a basic frontend one where I use an API to display weather of different cities